 Getting There: Take the Karasuma Line to Marutamachi Station.
 From there walk to the nearby bus stop before taking one of bus numbers 93 to 204 to Kinrinshakomae Bus Stop.

 Known locally as “Kyoto’s Kitchen”, the marketplace is known for its specialised foods and cookware.
 Nishiki Market is a narrow shopping street containing hundreds of tiny stores and restaurants.
 This is where hordes of shoppers and observers alike come to explore the culinary side of Kyoto.
 It’s undoubtedly the best place to find a number of Kyoto delicacies such as dried seafood, pickles and sweet treats.

-The history of the market spans generations of store owners as far back as 1310 where it originally began as a humble fish market.
-Over time the variety of produce expanded as did the market itself.
+The history of the market spans generations of store owners as far back as 1310 when it originally began as a humble fish market.
+Over time the variety of products expanded as did the market itself.
 Today it remains an important attraction to both tourists and a source for locals.

 Getting There: Head to Shijo Station on the Karasuma Line or Karasuma or Kawaramachi Stations on the Hankyu Line.